anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 Metrics/Measurements and respective certification(s).
 e.g. OVP Testing Ecosystem badge (with link to certification with posted results)

+Test validations will be corroborated, and confirmed, with direct comparison between measured results and documented non-functional requirements (NFRs) for applications, hardware and software configuration settings, and host systems.
+Throughput, latency, concurrent connections/threads, are all examples of non-functional requirements which specify criteria which can be used to judge the operation of a system, rather than specific behaviors of the application which are defined by functional requirements.

+This section attempts to summarize a categorical list of metrics used for test validations.  **For a complete list of metrics, and requirements, please visit [Chapter 4 of the Reference Model](https://github.com/cntt-n/CNTT/blob/master/doc/ref_model/chapters/chapter04.md "Chapter 4 - Infrastructure Capabilities, Metrics, and Catalog").**

+**STORAGE and IOPS**

+_**IOPS**_ validations for Storage, and/or Storage Extensions, will be included as part of the final NFVI verification, and validation, process.

+From a definition perspective, IOPS is the standard unit of measurement for I/O (Input/Output) operations per second.
+This measurement is a performance-based measurement and is usually seen written as**(1)**:

+- **Total IOPS**: Average number of I/O operations per second.
+- **Read IOPS**: Average number of read I/O operations per second.
+- **Write IOPS**: Average number of write I/O operations per second.

+For example, if you have a disk that is capable of doing a 100 IOPS, it means that it is theoretically capable of issuing a 100 read and or write operations per second.
+This is in theory.
+In reality, additional time is needed to actually process the 100 reads/writes.
+This additional time is referred to as "latency", which reduces the total IOPS that is calculated, and measured.
+Latency needs needs to be measured, and included in the IOPS calculation.
+Latency will tell us how long it takes to process a single I/O request, and is generally in the 2 millisecond (ms) range per IO operation for a physical disk, through 20+ ms, at which time users will notice an impact in their experience**(2)**.

+Additional factors to consider when measuring IOPS:

+- Take into consideration the percentage of Input (write) vs. Output (reads) operations, as Writes can be more resource intensive.
+- Determine if Reads were performed from Cache, as this this may (will) result in faster performance, and faster IOPS.
+- Confirm the storage types (Physical, RAID), as storage arrays with linear, or sequential reading/writing may (will) be slower.
+- Identify the block size used, as using large block sizes vs. small block sizes can (will) impact IOPS performance.
+- Determine Hard Disk Speeds (HDD in RPMs) used, as the higher the RPMS, the potential for faster IOPS performance.
+- Quantify the number of disk controllers used to process the number of requested IO requests.
+- Determine the specific work-load requirements, as this will dictate speed, controllers, disk RPM, and latency tolerances.

+For additional insight, or deeper understanding and reading of IOPS, refer to the references below.

+**References:**

+1. _IOPS - I/O (Input/Output) operations per second_, by Vangie Beal.
+Retrieved from https://www.webopedia.com/TERM/I/IOPS.html on 9/18/2019.
+2. _The ultimate IOPS cheat sheet!_, by Bas van Kaam.
+Retrieved from https://www.basvankaam.com/2014/07/29/the-ultimate-iops-cheat-sheet/ on 9/18/2019.
+3. _An explanation of IOPS and latency_, by Dimitris Krekoukias.
+Retrieved from http://recoverymonkey.org/2012/07/26/an-explanation-of-iops-and-latency/ on 9/18/2019.

 <a name="8.8.2"></a>
 ### 8.8.2 Report Summary